This browser is outdated. Please switch to a different browser to be able to use our website to the full extent.

 Minimizing costs

 More than ever before, manufacturers have to cut costs.
-Personnel, process sequences and investments in plant and machinery are the main levers here.
+Personnel, process sequences, and investments in plant and machinery are the main levers here.

 Making use of automation